bluebanquise/bluebanquise/collections/hardware/roles/gpu/README.md

 We will assume here RHEL version is 8, but procedure is the same for RHEL 7 or RHEL 9.
 Please adapt commands to your needs, this is a main and non strict guideline.

+Note that you need EPEL repositories to be enabled on your system.
+If your system is air-gapped, then you need at least `dkms` package from EPEL to be available in a repository.

 Download the driver for related RHEL distribution on main website.
 You should get a huge rpm (around 500Mb).
 This rpm should not be installed directly, but extracted.